Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 duration of fight songs between colleges in the east versus the west;
 Ha: mean(east) - mean(west) ≠ 0.

-We hypothesize that no statistically significant relationship exists between `sec_duration` and `region` because nearly all of the fight songs were created very long ago (as evidenced by the `year` variable), and there is no reason why fight songs associated with teams in one
+We hypothesize that there is no statistically significant relationship between `sec_duration` and `region` because nearly all of the fight songs were created very long ago (as evidenced by the `year` variable), and there is no reason why fight songs associated with teams in one